HenrikBengtsson/port4me/README.md

 that Firefox blocks].

-Analogously to excluding a set of ports, one can limit the range of ports to be scanned by specifying command-line option `--include`, e.g.
+Analogously to excluding a set of ports, one can limit the set of ports to be scanned by specifying command-line option `--include`, e.g.